 There are a lot of choices we have to make each day but there are some choices we can simplify by owning less and there are other choices we can get rid of entirely.

-You might need to pursue minimalism if all the decision fatigue in your daily life is stressing you out.
+You might need to start embracing minimalism if all the decision fatigue in your daily life is stressing you out.

-You Might Need to Become a Minimalist if You Are REALLY Busy
+You Might Need to Start Embracing Minimalism if You Are REALLY Busy

 Are you tired of spending every weekend trying to catch up on house and yard work?
 Do you have fun plans for the weekend you have to cancel to clean, store, and maintain the toys you are supposed to be playing with?

-If you feel like you can never catch up with your chores you might need to be a minimalist.
+If you feel like you can never catch up with your chores you have found another one of the great reasons to be a minimalist!
 Maybe, if you are hardly ever home because you are so busy then you might not need to have so much stuff in your house anyway.

 If You Are Broke You Might NEED to Become a Minimalist